Talking safety and quality Culture Excellence at Campden BRI’s 5th annual seminar

 - a hierarchical structure view which could be examined by country or region

-where sites sit (e.g. being categorised low-low would reflect a low audit result and a low Culture Excellence score) so that additional support and
+to assess where sites sit (e.g. being categorised low-low would reflect a low audit result and a low Culture Excellence score) so that

-developed must be coherent, clear, consistent and credible and should never stand still.
-In part, the progress or success would appear to rely much
+being developed must be coherent, clear, consistent and credible and should never stand still.
+In part, the progress or success would appear

 As a take-away, the generous insights shared by the day’s speakers highlighted some important - and universal - lessons derived